Preparing a Kali Linux ARM chroot

 The ARM build scripts are all completely self-contained, aside from the initial one-time installation of the build prerequisites.
 The first time you run one of the ARM build scripts, it is extremely important that you inspect the output for any errors such as missing tools, etc., correct them, and then re-run the script until you get a clean build.
 Only at that point can you go ahead to make any customizations you want to the basic build script to create the specific “recipe” you’re after.

-It’s possible to speed up your builds by caching the packages you download using apt-cacher-ng, as described in the previous article.
+It’s possible to speed up your builds by caching the packages you download, using a caching proxy such as approx (recommended) or apt-cacher-ng, as described in the previous article.
 Note that this can break some of the standard build scripts unless you uncomment certain lines before building - they’re noted in the scripts themselves.
-If you’re using apt-cacher-ng, make sure you check your scripts for any necessary changes.
+If you’re using approx or apt-cacher-ng, make sure you check your scripts for any necessary changes.

 For reliable and predictable results, build your Kali Linix ARM chroot from within a pre-existing and up-to-date Kali Linux environment.
 This guide assumes that you have already set up your ARM cross-compilation environment.